-Motor trolling is permitted county-wide (three hooks, baits or lures per person).
+Motor trolling is permitted countywide (three hooks, baits or lures per person).

-- Baraboo River: 🖚 - Columbia Lake: The daily bag limit on catfish is 10.
-Only one largemouth or smallmouth bass may be kept and it must be at least 18". - Crawfish River (including impoundments and sloughs): > - Fox River (downstream from the west highway crossing of Highway 33 at Portage): > - Lazy Lake: > Only one largemouth or smallmouth bass may be kept and it must be at least 18". - Long Lake: > - Park Lake (including the Fox River upstream to Highway 33): Only one largemouth or small-mouth bass may be kept and it must be at least 18".
+- · Baraboo River: 🖚 - Columbia Lake: The daily bag limit on catfish is 10.
+Only one largemouth or smallmouth bass may be kept and it must be at least 18". - Crawfish River (including impoundments and sloughs): > - Fox River (downstream from the west highway crossing of Highway 33 at Portage): - Lazy Lake: Only one largemouth or smallmouth bass may be kept and it must be at least 18". - · Long Lake: ➤ - Park Lake (including the Fox River upstream to Highway 33): Only one largemouth or smallmouth bass may be kept and it must be at least 18".
 Only one northern pike may be kept and it must be at least 32".
-Only three walleye may be kept and they must be at least 18". - ★ Wisconsin River (including Lake WI and sloughs, bayous (Okee Bay, Whalen's Grade), flowages, and tributaries upstream to the first dam or highway bridge): ➤ Muskellunge must be at least 50".
+Walleye must be at least 18". - Wisconsin River (including Lake WI and sloughs, bayous (Okee Bay, Whalen's Grade), flowages and tributaries upstream to the first dam or highway bridge):

+Muskellunge must be at least 50".
 The daily bag limit on catfish is 10.
-The season for catfish is open all year except from the Prairie du Sac Dam downstream to the Highway 12 bridge, where the open season is May 7 through Nov.
+The season for catfish is open all year except from the Prairie du Sac Dam downstream to the Highway 12 bridge, where the open season is May 4 through Nov.
 30. From the Wisconsin Dells Dam upstream, only one northern pike may be kept and it must be at least 32".
 Upstream from the Prairie du Sac Dam, walleye and sauger from 15" but less than 20" and only one over 28" may be kept.
-Below the Prairie du Sac Dam, only three walleye or sauger may be kept and walleye must be at least 18" and sauger or hybrids must be at least 15".
+Below the Prairie du Sac Dam, walleye must be at least 18" and sauger or hybrids must be at least 15".